profitviews/kotlinalgotrading/install.md

 Go to [this](https://kotlinlang.org/docs/tutorials/command-line.html) webpage and under Downloading the compiler click "GitHub Releases".
 Go down to "Assets" and choose the latest `kotlin-compiler-x.y.z.zip` (not the `native` versions) and download.
 Unzip to a directory of your choice.

-Go to "Windows" Start-->Control Panel-->System and Security-->System-->Advanced System Settings and click "Environment Variables".
+1. Go to "Windows" Start->Control Panel
+2. System and Security->System->Advanced System Settings
-Under "System variables" scroll down to "Path", click it and then click "Edit...".
-Click "New" and add the full path of the `kotlinc\bin` directory in the unzipped folder.
-Click "Okay" repeatedly to exit.
+3. "Environment Variables".
+Under "System variables" scroll down to "Path"
+4. Click that line and then click "Edit...".
+5. Click "New" and add the full path of the `kotlinc\bin` directory in the unzipped folder.
+6. Click "Okay" repeatedly to exit.
 This will set the Kotlin executables as available to be run in other contexts.

 </td>
 <td>